SHIRISH POKHAREL

 How my Fermentation Hobby Helps Me as a Software Engineer

-For a software engineer, technical expertise is clearly of the highest importance.
+For a software engineer, technical expertise is of course of the greatest importance.
 However, how they approach solving problems can significantly shape how they get their everyday tasks accomplished too.
 Through a hobby of mine I’ve discovered an unexpected wellspring of professional growth.
 Fermentation.
-This seemingly random hobby has become a...
+This seemingly random hobby has become...

 Diverse interests help us understand the world better